Revealing Fine-Grained Values and Opinions in Large Language Models: Reproducibility

 \subsection{Conversion of Open-Ended Generation to Closed-Form Answers}

 To conduct coarse-grained analysis of the responses from the open-ended generation setting, including alignment between the open and closed settings, we categorise the responses of the LLMs in the open setting into the selection options from the closed setting post-hoc.
-We do this using a Mistral-Instruct-v0.2 model that was prompted to read the proposition and the response and categorise the response into one of the Strongly Disagree, Disagree, Agree, Strongly Agree, or None categories, along with an explanation for the decision.
+We do this using a Mistral-Instruct-v0.3 model that was prompted to read the proposition and the response and categorise the response into one of the Strongly Disagree, Disagree, Agree, Strongly Agree, or None categories, along with an explanation for the decision.
 This was done in a 4-shot setting, with examples of responses for each of the four opinion categories provided in the prompt.
 The full prompt can be found in \autoref{lst:prompt_open_close}.

 We evaluate the performance of the LLM for this task by conducting a small human annotation study.
-The authors of this study annotated 200 $\langle$proposition, model-generation$\rangle$ pairs, categorizing into the same 5 categories the model was presented with in the closed-form prompt.
+The authors of this study annotated 200 randomly sampled $\langle$proposition, model-generation$\rangle$ pairs, categorizing into the same 5 categories the model was presented with in the closed-form prompt.
 We used 100 instances as validation data for different prompts and the other 100 as test data.
-On the test set, the Cohen's Kappa score between the 3 annotators was 0.50 on average, across 5 labels and 0.63 when the agreement and disagreement labels were merged, showing moderate to substantial agreement.
-On the majority label from the test set, the model achieves a performance of 0.79 accuracy with the collapsed labels, demonstrating strong performance for this task.
+For the annotations, the averaged Cohen's Kappa score between the annotators was 0.59, across 5 labels and 0.68 when the two agreement and two disagreement labels were merged, showing moderate to substantial agreement.
+We took the majority label from the annotations to create validation and test sets, the model achieves a performance of 87\% accuracy on the test set with the collapsed labels, demonstrating strong performance for this task.
 This gives us categorical labels for agreement or disagreement expressed towards the proposition in the open-ended responses.